outdreamer/build-a-cure/docs/tasks/examples.md

 	    - to predict an optimal function of variables in a system, & with system info & intents mapped in the system, start with vectorization of the problem space
 	    - to find a path across a variance gap or use unused variance, & with system info, start with modeling gaps in the problem systems as solutions
 	    - to find a quick approximation of system understanding & without time for system derivation, start with interface derivation
-	    - with specific information about objects in the system, & without a few relationships, use queries on the object model
+	    - with specific info about objects in the system, & without a few relationships, use queries on the object model

 	- connecting problem & solution formats has a set of workflows based on structure & adjacent solution automation workflows that can direct the interface query design by the requirements of the steps in those workflows
 	    - examples:
 	        - connecting a problem of 'too much structure' and solution of 'reduced structure' has a workflow involving steps like 'reduce variables', with requirements like 'variables', so the function or change interface can be applied to identify variables before executing that step in the workflow
 	        - connecting a problem & solution with a particular solution automation workflow also has input requirements, like 'break a problem into sub-problems' workflow, which requires that structure of variables (error/differences) are identified (to identify sub-problems), so applying the structural, function, or system interface is necessary to identify those structures which act as sub-problems
 	    - interaction structures allow interactions to develop but are different from interfaces/standards that specifically enable communication/comparison interaction types, despite interaction structures acting as a connecting structure which has structural similarities to communication, communication being the exchange of info that is interpretable & actionable to source/target
-	    - find equidistant point to information to start parallel interface queries from
+	    - find equidistant point to info to start parallel interface queries from

 	- connecting problems & solutions with error types (opposite of connecting with solution types)
 		- associate error types (with interface metadata like intents, causes, structures) with problem & solution types, to identify connections like: